 The Good

-The Attachment: If you’ve never put a roof box on a car before, you might imagine it a difficult task.
+You might imagine it a difficult task if you’ve never put a roof box on a car.
 You would be wrong.
-The most difficult part of attaching the Thule Force XT to your vehicle is the initial lifting it onto your car.
+The most challenging part of attaching the Thule Force XT XL to your vehicle is the initial lifting it onto your car.
 Although one person can do this (I’ve done it alone many times), it’s far easier with some help.
-Once the roof box is on, you need only make sure it’s centered and then tighten down four locking mechanisms from the inside onto your crossbars.
-Tighten each of the four until they click and you’re done.
+Once the roof box is on, you need only make sure it’s centered, and then you need to tighten down four locking mechanisms from the inside onto your crossbars.
+Tighten each of the four until they click, and you’re done.

-The Waterproofness: This is something I would assume most roof boxes would have to rank highly for, but just in case there’s any doubt, I can attest to the fact that the Thule Force XT is waterproof.
-I’ve taken it through rain, snow, and carwash (note, this is me washing the car – don’t take it through one of the automatic car washes) without any evidence of water intrusion.
+I would assume most roof boxes would have to rank highly for this, but just in case there’s any doubt, I can attest to the fact that the Thule Force XT XL is waterproof.
+I’ve taken it through rain, snow, and carwash (note, this is me washing the car—don’t take it through one of the automatic car washes) without any evidence of water intrusion.

-The Customer Service: Thule is a company I haven’t interfaced with much, but after having talked to them regarding both my Thule Force XT and the bike rack I purchased from them (the Thule T2 Pro), I am thrilled with the level of customer service they offer.
+I haven’t interacted with Thule much, but after talking to them regarding my Thule Force XT XL and the bike rack I purchased from them (the Thule T2 Pro), I am thrilled with the level of customer service they offer.
 Should I encounter any future issues with my roof box, I don’t think there will be many difficulties resolving things with Thule.

 The Okay